Iraq War Veteran Brian Sicknick Identified As Capitol Police Officer Killed After Being Attacked By Rioter

 Brian Sicknick has been identified as the United States Capitol Police officer who was killed after being injured in riots as supporters of Donald Trump took over the building on Wednesday.

-The department issued a statement noting that Sicknick, who was a 12-year veteran of the department and served in its first responder’s unit, had died on Thursday evening from injuries sustained while on duty the day before.
+The department issued a statement noting that Sicknick, who was a 12-year veteran of the department and served in its first responder’s unit and had been an Iraq War veteran, had died on Thursday evening from injuries sustained while on duty the day before.
 They reported that he had been injured during a scuffle with the rioters.

 “Officer Sicknick was responding to the riots on Wednesday, January 6, 2021, at the U.S. Capitol and was injured while physically engaging with protesters.
 He returned to his division office and collapsed.
 He was taken to a local hospital where he succumbed to his injuries,” the statement read.
 “The death of Officer Sicknick will be investigated by the Metropolitan Police Department’s Homicide Branch, the USCP, and our federal partners.”